selimslab/selimslab.github.io/_posts/psy/mental-models/2020-5-19-daily-mental-tools.md

 <sub>The Sea at Les Saintes-Maries-de-la-Mer by van Gogh</sub>

+## Work

+Start small, simple to complex

+Focus, work on one thing

+Breakdown tasks

 Just one more

+Park downhill

+Pre-mortems, prevent bad things before they happen

+## Learning

 Beginner’s Mind

+Spaced repetition

+Deliberate practive

+Separate work from leisure

+## Systems

+Write down

+have a goal ? get a plan and system

+Goal -> Plan -> System

+Prioritize

+Iterate

+Delegate

+Artificial deadlines

+inbox zero

+## Mindfulness

+view yourself from outside

+Strategic laziness

+talk less, do less, think less -> recharge

 Joy of missing out

-Focus, work on one thing

-Start small

-Think !

-Artificial deadlines

-10/10/10
+## Reframe

 This will all be over by tomorrow

+10/10/10, will it matter in 10 days, 10 months, 10 years ?

+## Life is grey

 I know -> it seems, it appears

 Good, bad -> I feel this way because ..

-Out camera

-Shutting up

-Iterate

-Write down

-Systems

-inbox zero

-Strategic laziness

-Breakdown tasks

 Grain of salt

+Think for yourself!

+---

 more tools at